 First-generation antipsychotics were developed initially in the 1950s for the treatment of psychosis (e.g., schizophrenia).
-In addition to psychotic illnesses, they have also been FDA-approved for the treatment and management of acute mania, agitation, bipolar disorder, Tourette syndrome, and hyperactivity.
+In addition to psychotic illnesses, they have also been FDA-approved for treating and managing acute mania, agitation, bipolar disorder, Tourette syndrome, and hyperactivity.
 Due to the poorly tolerated and often irreversible adverse effects of first-generation antipsychotics, the second class of neuroleptics (second-generation antipsychotics), were established in the 1980s.
 These second-generation antipsychotics have been FDA-approved to treat and manage psychosis as well as treatment-resistant schizophrenia, bipolar disorder, schizoaffective disorder, agitation, and irritability/agitation.
 By 2001, 96% of the neuroleptics prescribed to new users were second-generation.

 Beyond their FDA-approved uses, both first and second-generation antipsychotics also are used in several neuropsychiatric conditions that are currently considered off-label.
 These include attention-deficit hyperactivity disorder (ADHD), behavioral disturbances in dementia, geriatric agitation, depression, eating disorders, personality disorders, insomnia, generalized anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), and substance use and dependence disorders.
 For many of these conditions, the evidence for their use is inconclusive.
 With increasing off-label use and high costs, it is important to evaluate the evidence for their emergent use in these medical and psychiatric conditions.

 Most first-generation antipsychotic medications are available in oral formulations.
 Several are also available in injectable intramuscular formulations, which are useful in the treatment of psychotic agitation.
 Clinicians sometimes use intravenous formulations of haloperidol and droperidol to treat psychosis, agitation, or delirium in acute medical settings.
-Long-acting, decanoate preparations of haloperidol and fluphenazine are deliverable via intramuscular injection one to two times per month, which useful for patients who are nonadherent with daily oral dosing.
+Long-acting, decanoate preparations of haloperidol and fluphenazine are deliverable via intramuscular injection one to two times per month, which is useful for nonadherent patients with daily oral dosing.

 Second-generation antipsychotics are available in oral form.
-Additionally, aripiprazole is available in the intramuscular injection (immediate release) in acute settings, and olanzapine, risperidone, paliperidone, and aripiprazole are available in the form of long-acting injectables for use in nonadherent patients.
-The injectable form is for use in older and non-complaint patients, so the steady dose of the antipsychotic is available without any withdrawal effects.
+Additionally, aripiprazole is available as an intramuscular injection (immediate release) for use in acute settings, and olanzapine, risperidone, paliperidone, and aripiprazole are available in the form of long-acting injectables for use in nonadherent patients.
+The injectable form is for use in older and non-compliant patients, so the steady dose of the antipsychotic is available without any withdrawal effects.